css-materials/course-site/content/syllabus/vectors-iteration/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Topics: loops and conditionals."
+summary: "Topics: conditionals and loops."
 #summary: "Define a vector, review iterative operations, and implement iteration using a range of techniques."

 # Location of event.